moayyaed/airmeter/README.md

 that publish to an MQTT broker and use [telegraf](https://github.com/influxdata/telegraf) to pull that data and insert it into an instance of [influxdb](https://github.com/influxdata/influxdb).

-I can't say for sure, but I decided to implement the sensors as io.Reader where Read() should return the JSON encoded `[]byte` of data from the sensor.
-This seems like it will make it 'easy' to implement any other sensors (at least via i2c and gobot!).

 # Hardware

 The supported/tested sensors are: